 Metrics strategy: How will you measure success?

 Let's explore each component in detail below.
-You can also download this free MRD template to get started on your own.
+You can also skip ahead to the MRD templates to get started on your own.

 The executive summary is a condensed version of the entire document — with top-level objectives, customer challenges, and proposed solutions.
 It typically includes these sections:

 Overview of the target market size, current market share, and important trends